TishZhou/info3350/README.md

 TAs will not help you debug AI-generated code.

 I reserve the right to ban the use of generative AI systems outright at a later point in the semester if they become a net negative for our learning goals, but I hope and expect that that won't be necessary.

+### Laptop use
+Laptops are not permitted during lecture.
+If you have a relevant SDS accommodation that requires the use of a laptop during lecture, please speak with me to make appropriate arrangments.

 #### Disabilities